PARIS TRAVEL GUIDE

 Midrange: €60 – €140 depending on location.

-Transport: Bicycles are available to rent from €1.70 for a one day subscription and €8 for 7 days.
-The Batobus ferry costs €16 for a 1 day pass and €19 for a 2 consecutive day pass.
-Metro and RER tickets cost €1.70 individually whilst a book of 10 tickets cost €13.70.
+Transport: Bicycles are available to rent from €1.70 for a one-day subscription and €8 for 7 days.
+The Batobus ferry costs €16 for a 1-day pass and €19 for a 2 consecutive day pass.
+Metro and RER tickets cost €1.70 individually whilst a book of 10 tickets costs €13.70.
+Renting a car in France is fairly simple and a great option if you want to take plenty of day trips from Paris.

 Food and drink is expensive in Paris, expect to pay upwards of €20 for two alcoholic drinks in a bar or restaurant, though fast food and supermarket foods offer cheap prices for basic meals.